 The "lost gospel" of Thomas also promotes the idea that people can acquire the "image of God."
 Scholars view this spurious writing with skepticism.
 There exists only a small cultic following that thinks it portrays the 'real Jesus' better than the portrayal offered in Scripture.

 Many of the larger and more expensive translations contain a section with the Apocrypha.
 These are writings that some in the past thought should have been included in the canon but were excluded.
 Many of them will have their history in their introductory remarks.
 Volumes printed by Catholic-centered publishers are often the most comprehensive in this area.

-There are several books that offer information regarding why certain books were excluded from scripture, the dates they were found and so on.
-I recommend Lost Books of the Bible by Solomon J. Schepps and William Hone and The Lost Books of the Bible and the Forgotten Books of Eden, which is an anthology of ancient, apocryphal writings.
-The latter of these two books is especially comprehensive.
-Together, these works discuss the writings below that various people argue should become part of holy writ.
+Several reference works offer information regarding why certain writings were excluded from scripture, the discovery dates of the writings and so on. .
+One of these is entitled "Lost Books of the Bible" by Solomon J. Schepps and William Hone.
+Another book is "The Forgotten Books of Eden" by Rutherford Platt.
+It is an anthology of ancient, apocryphal writings.
+Together, these works discuss the lost writings below that various people argue should become part of holy writ.

 Several books claim to be the Gospel of the Birth of Mary, the infancy of Jesus Christ, Nicodemus (Acts of Pilate) and Peter's lost gospel.
 Additionally, there are writing that claim to be the Epistle of Jesus Christ and Abgarus King of Edessa, Paul the Apostle to the Laodiceans, Paul the Apostle to Seneca, Barnabas, Polycarp to the Philippians, and Clement.